 The Spirit and Philosophy of the Game

 For the Walker Recreation Department, the youth soccer program is intended to be a community activity to be enjoyed by resident and non-resident children from the ages of 7-12 years.
 A "community activity" means fun, physical fitness and enjoyment for all participants — players and their families, coaches and officials.
 No records or standings are kept, no try-outs are had and there are no play-offs to determine a crown champion.
-Such things are the hallmarks of a soccer club designed for competative play — not a community soccer program.
+Such things are the hallmarks of a soccer club designed for competitive play — not a community soccer program.
 So please, enjoy the "recreational" soccer program to the fullest so that each participant can derive the maximum benefit from what their participation in this program offers, without the demands of higher-echelon soccer.

 Reminders to Coaches